⚠️

 💡 Opportunity Risks (Upside)

-- Tanzania's market growing faster than 8.6× by 2030 — revenue could significantly exceed optimistic projections
+- Tanzania's market growing faster than 8.6× by 2030 — revenue could exceed optimistic projections

-- East African regional data rights bundle with TFF as anchor could multiply Model F value substantially
+- East African regional data rights bundle could multiply Model F value substantially

-- In-play betting premium: Derby live data rights alone worth 3–5× pre-match data in operator value
+- In-play betting premium: Derby live data rights worth 3–5× pre-match data in operator value

-TFF Revenue — Current Status Quo vs All Models (Annual Average TZS Billions)
+TFF Revenue — Status Quo vs All Models (5-Year Average Annual TZS Billions)

 6.3 — Final Summary: The Economic Case in Numbers